Getting a Dyspraxia Diagnosis in the UK

 People might seek a diagnosis for different reasons.
 Often, a formal diagnosis can make it easier to access support and accommodations in their place of work, study or other settings.
 Additionally, a diagnosis might help someone understand why they may be struggling with certain tasks and provide insight into how to manage and overcome those challenges.
 This knowledge can help build self-awareness and self-esteem, by understanding the reason behind their struggles.

 Understanding your traits, as well as those associated with dyspraxia, can help you decide whether or not to seek a diagnosis.
 It can also prepare you to communicate effectively with your GP.
-Think about taking these steps to do this:
+Think about taking these steps to do this before seeking a diagnosis:

-1️⃣ Explore whether you have symptoms that fit the profile of dyspraxia by using Noetic’s screeners.
+1️⃣ Explore whether you have the traits that fit the profile of dyspraxia by learning more about dyspraxia on Noetic's community.

 2️⃣ Reflect on your own experiences and find examples of when you may or may not have fit the signs and symptoms of dyspraxia and how it might have impacted your daily life.